 A building or structure that has any or all of the conditions or defects described in the Pikes Peak Regional Building Code shall be deemed to be a dangerous building, provided that the conditions or defects exist to the extent that the life, health, property or safety of the public or its occupants are endangered.
 Upon determining a dangerous building, the Pikes Peak Regional Building Department will issue a Notice and Order to the owner to remove or correct the dangerous condition and/or may order the demolition of the building through an order to the City Engineer.
-This service is provided only in the home rule communities and not in unincorporated El Paso County.
+This service is provided only in the home rule communities.

 If you have any questions about dangerous building code enforcement please give the Pikes Peak Regional Building Department a call at 719-327-2880 for more information.

 The Pikes Peak Regional Building Department Enumeration Office is responsible for assigning addresses to all new buildings and confirming compliance with the addressing ordinance.
 This is done by using a grid system with its base established at the intersection of Pikes Peak Avenue & Cascade Avenue in Colorado Springs.
 Enumeration protects and promotes the health, safety and general welfare of people and their property by providing property addresses in a logical and orderly manner.
 These addresses help ensure the efficient, timely and convenient delivery of services and goods.